 Wealthfront is another good option for investors who want things to be automated, rather than doing the trading themselves.
 Though it does have a $500 minimum investment, it will talk you through a questionnaire and then pick one of their 20 portfolios to try to find the best match for your needs.

-See more: 7 Ways Couples Can Save Money
+See more: 5 Ways To Save Money On Flowers

 If you’re looking into the future and starting to think about retirement, Betterment is a long-term, retirement-oriented app that can help you find your path.
 They give you the tools to take stock of where you are now and where you want to be in the future—and what you need to do to get there.